daocodedao/CivitAI-CLI/README.md

 - Set a content filter for images (options: block, blur, or show)
 - Resume interrupted downloads (partially implemented)
 - check for updated versions
+- install and run it using the one-liner (or install script)

 ### To-Do